... Skip to main content

 • Severe travel and employment restrictions.

-Sentences for sexual assault range anywhere from no time in jail at all, to a maximum of 18 months or a maximum of 10 years in jail, depending on whether the Crown proceeds by “summary conviction” or by “indictment”.
-Other types of more serious sexual offences including aggravated sexual assault or sexual assault causing bodily harm can attract even higher jail sentences up to life in prison.
+Sentences range from no time in jail at all, up to a maximum of 18 months or a maximum of 10 years in jail, depending on whether the Crown proceeds by summary conviction or by indictment.
+More serious sexual offences — including aggravated sexual assault or sexual assault causing bodily harm — can attract higher jail sentences up to life in prison.

-Judges will decide on a sexual offence sentence after considering factors such as the person’s criminal record and their personal circumstances as well as the circumstances of the case and the degree of brutality of the sexual assault.
-Each case is unique and is decided on their own facts.
+Judges decide on a sexual offence sentence after considering factors such as the person's criminal record and personal circumstances, the circumstances of the case, and the degree of brutality.
+Each case is decided on its own facts.

-Someone convicted of a sexual assault also faces the stigma of being registered in provincial and national databases for sex offenders between 10 years and life.
-They are also strictly supervised by the police for a lengthy period of time.
+Someone convicted of a sexual assault also faces registration in provincial and national databases for sex offenders between 10 years and life.
+They are strictly supervised by the police for a lengthy period of time.

-Non citizens can face deportation and being convicted of a sexual offence charge will severely limit their work and travel options.
+Non-citizens can face deportation, and a conviction will severely limit work and travel options.

 The Sex Offender Information Registration Act (SOIRA) requires convicted offenders to register their addresses, workplaces, and travel plans with police.
 This registry helps law enforcement track individuals convicted of sexual offences.
 Judges impose registry orders for offences such as sexual assault, sexual interference, and child pornography.

-Sex Offender Registry orders last for a period of between 10 years to life, depending on the circumstances.
-Click here to learn more about Canada’s Sexual Offender Registry.
+Sex Offender Registry orders last between 10 years and life, depending on the circumstances.
+Click here to learn more about Canada's Sex Offender Registry.

 Facing a Sexual Assault Charge?
 Contact Daniel Brown Law